OnPositive/aml/org.aml.java2ramlMaven/README.md

 * `ignoreDefaultAnnotationProfiles` - turns of default annotation profiles.
 By default following built in profiles are turned on javax.validaton, jaxb, lang

 ##Extensions

+Some times you need to do further customization of the generation process in this case you may pass a set of classNames into `extensions` plugin parameter.
+This classes should implement one of our extension interface, provide default constructor and be available on plugin class path.